AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: his favorite dinosaurs?
+If you see this ask President Orton: Why do you not love lincoln enough to buy a bluey trampoline split with your wife for 100 dollars

-Also tell him this fun fact: The character of Grant was modelled on two real-life paleontologists called Jack Horner and Robert Bakker.
-They both worked as consultants on Jurassic Park, and Bakker gets mentioned in the film by Hammond’s grandson, Tim, at one point.

-they always remember.
+Also tell him this fun fact: NASA uses trampolines to train astronauts for spaceflight, and they were officially added to the Olympic Games in 2000.
 <h3> Gate Code: 3185</h3>
 ---